TomChapple/github-input-defaults/README.md

 considered blank.
 As a result, some actions are skipped if we have a condition based on these inputs during an event such as `push`.

-Of particular note is that `inputs` doesn't appear to like being rendered or used by itself, often appearing as "Object" rather than a JSON object.
-In fact, when using `inputs` in a ternary expression, it is always considered truthy.
+Of particular note is when using `inputs` in a ternary expression, it is always considered truthy.
 This might make it tough to discover if the inputs have been provided or not.
+This can worked around by converting the value to JSON using `toJSON()` and comparing it to the string `{}`.